Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update: Preliminary

 \subsection{New Progress with Self-Concordance}

 The undesirable linear dependence on $\kappa$ has motivated the development of algorithms with improved theoretical guarantees.
-Recent work~\citep{AISTATS'21:GLB-forgetting,NeurIPS'24:GLB-improved-kappa,NeurIPS'24:GLB-limited-adaptivity} showed that leveraging the self-concordance of the link function yields regret bounds with significantly reduced dependence on $\kappa$.
+By leveraging the self-concordance of the loss, rooted in convex optimization and later used in the analysis of logistic regression~\citep{Bach2010SelfConcordant}, recent studies~\citep{AISTATS'21:GLB-forgetting,NeurIPS'24:GLB-improved-kappa,NeurIPS'24:GLB-limited-adaptivity} have derived regret bounds with substantially reduced dependence on~$\kappa$ for GLB.
 Following this line, we also adopt the self-concordance assumption here. \begin{myAssum}[Self-Concordance] The link function satisfies $\lvert \mu''(z) \rvert \leq R \cdot \mu'(z)$ for all $z \in \R$. \end{myAssum} Assumption~\ref{assum:self-concordant} holds for many widely used GLMs.
 For GLMs where the reward is almost surely bounded in $[0, R]$, the link function satisfies Assumption~\ref{assum:self-concordant} with coefficient $R$~\citep{NeurIPS'24:GLB-limited-adaptivity}.
 For example, the Bernoulli distribution is $1$-self-concordant.
 Many unbounded GLMs also satisfy self-concordance, including the Gaussian distribution ($R = 0$), Poisson distribution ($R = 1$), and Exponential distribution ($R = 0$).
-Leveraging self-concordance,~\citet{NeurIPS'24:GLB-improved-kappa} and~\citet{NeurIPS'24:GLB-limited-adaptivity} established improved regret bounds of order $\mathcal{O}(\log T \sqrt{T/\kappa_*})$.
-In these results, the potentially large constant $\kappa_*$ appears at the denominator, indicating that the non-linearity is beneficial to regret minimization.
+Leveraging self-concordance,~\citet{NeurIPS'24:GLB-improved-kappa} and~\citet{NeurIPS'24:GLB-limited-adaptivity} established improved regret bounds of order $\tilde{\mathcal{O}}(\sqrt{T/\kappa_*})$.
+In these results, the potentially large constant $\kappa_*$ appears at the denominator, which largely improves the $\tilde{\O}(\kappa \sqrt{T})$ bound by~\citet{NIPS'10:GLB}.
 However, their methods incur still $\O(t)$ time and space complexities per round.
 Our goal is to design a method with low computation cost while maintaining strong regret guarantees.